Git-Grobe/How-to-create-dialog-using-Python3-on-a-macOS-system./README.md

 ---

 3. `os.system("say -v samantha -r 150 --interactive=red Hello Stephen.
-Hello World!!" )`
+Hello World!" )`

-   *This converts text `Hello Stephen` to audible speech and visual text using the 'say' comand.
+   *This converts text `Hello Stephen.
+Hello World!` to audible speech and visual text using the 'say' comand.
 Modifiers listed below are being used*

    *`-v` is used to change the voice*